omar-hanafy/context_collector/README.md

 > **Combine files & folders into a clean, AI-ready text bundle — powered by Flutter and Monaco Editor.**

 Context Collector is a lightweight desktop app (macOS • Windows) that lets you drag-and-drop source files, logs, configurations, or entire directories and outputs a neatly annotated document.
-Every chunk includes full file paths and metadata, making it ideal for working smoothly with large-language models (LLMs) without the hassle of manual copying and pasting.
+Every chunk includes full file paths and metadata, making it ideal for working smoothly with AIs and LLMs without the hassle of manual copying and pasting.

 <p align="center">
   <img src="https://raw.githubusercontent.com/omar-hanafy/context_collector/refs/heads/main/readme-assets/home.png" width="100%" alt="Context Collector main window (dark theme)">